 North Korea may have faked the detonation of a nuclear test site

-When North Korea exploded its nuclear test site at Punggye-ri last month, it was likely all a charade.
+When North Korea blew up its nuclear test site at Punggye-ri last month, it may have been just for show.

-The evidence: The amount of dust from the explosions appears to have been too small for scientists to glean geologic activity, like a collapsed tunnel, and journalists who were invited to watch were 500 meters from the explosion, which indicates they were small blasts, per CNN.
+The evidence: According to CNN, doubts are growing in the military and intelligence communities about whether the blasts at North Korea's nuclear test site actually destroyed its testing infrastructure.
+For example, the amount of dust from the explosions appears to have been too small to have been associated with the collapse of the tunnels.
+In addition, journalists who were invited to watch were kept just 500 meters, or about 1,600 feet, from the explosion, which indicates they were small blasts, per CNN.

-The big picture: North Korea may not be serious about completing a verifiable, permanent, and irreversible denuclearization; North Koreans removed technical equipment from the site before the detonations, indicating they may be interested in using it later.
+The big picture: North Korea may not be serious about completing a verifiable, permanent, and irreversible denuclearization.
+For example, CNN cites intelligence information showing that North Koreans removed technical equipment from the site before the detonations, indicating they may be interested in using it later.